 Experimental digital flyer which explores dynamic typography and readability.
 Presenting a long, animated text which is revealed, letter by letter, click by click.

 Showroom website for a photographer.
-Providing clear navigation of a large amount of photo series.
-Featuring a large image field, scroll-snapping, and customizable layouts for each gallery.
+Providing clear navigation of a large number of photo series.
+Featuring a large array of images, scroll-snapping, and customizable layouts for each gallery.

 Scroll-based kaleidoscopic showcase for a book designer.
-Using interaction to focus on the work’s visual details and atmosphere.
+Using interaction to emphasize the work’s visual details and atmosphere.

-Microblog slash artist’s portfolio.
+Microblog and portfolio for an artist.
 Using a scroll-based zoom feature to show details as well as a full view of each work, in a single interface and without clicking.

-Minimalist, movie-inspired website with a stroboscopic twist on the click.
+Minimalist, film-inspired website with a stroboscopic twist on the click.
 For an artist whose work is based in cinematography.

-Experimental one-pager that explores virtual physicality and the browser’s default behaviors.
+Experimental one-pager that explores virtual physicality and the standard scroll behavior of the browser.
 Featuring an elastic progress indicator.
 Introducing gravity-scrolling.

 Website and identity for an architecture studio.
 Rethinking the classic grid-based website format, and how to hierarchically structure and reveal content.
 Introducing reverse keyword-filtering.